List of content you will read in this article:

 5. Sun Java System web server

-It is a free web server available from Sun Microsystems that runs effortlessly on operating systems like Windows, Linux, and Unix.
+A free web server from Sun Microsystems runs effortlessly on operating systems like Windows, Linux, and Unix.
 It is well suited for handling medium to large websites.

 You can choose any of the web servers available depending on what features they offer you.
 On what operating system they can run seamlessly, how they handle the server-side programming, ensure security, and many other features.

 You can set various security practices around the webserver to make the user experience simple and safer.
 Below are some examples.

 - You can use a reverse proxy specially designed for hiding an internal server.

 - You can implement various access restrictions using several processes, such as limiting the access to the web host to infrastructure machines, or you can even use SSH;